Filip-Konkowski/consensus-bcb/README.md

 # Algorithm Solver - Node.js TypeScript Project

-A Node.js application built with Express.js and TypeScript for solving algorithms and coding challenges.
-This project includes both **traditional algorithm implementations** and a **distributed consensus algorithm** for the ball sorting problem.
+A Node.js application built with Express.js and TypeScript for implementing a **distributed consensus algorithm** for the ball sorting problem.

 ## 🎯 Featured: Distributed Ball Sorting Consensus Algorithm